mastermndio/jack-blacks-js-black-jack/README.md

 - [ ] When the player loses, moola needs to be removed from theit bankrol
 - [ ] We need to implement all of the logic of "21 or Bust" aka blackjack

+# Homework 1
+// Make a deck

+// Make a player

+// Have the player draw 2 cards

+// Have the player make a wager

+// Print out players hand

+// Print out wager amount